Why You Can’t Stop Overthinking, Even When Life Feels Fine

 • Difficulty breaking out of your structure or changing the ways you do things and think about things

-But the paradox is that the more you think, the more anxious you become.
+However, intellect can’t always solve problems related to relationships and emotions.
+And the paradox is that the more you think, the more anxious you become.
 What used to be a helpful tool (thinking) has now become over-used.
 And it’s hard to “just stop,” because what’s underneath all this is driven by an emotion: fear.

 Why You Overthink Everything Even When You Appear High Functioning

-The anxiety is expressed inward, towards themselves.
+The anxiety is instead, expressed inward, towards themselves.
 Partly because they have always had to managed things by themselves.
-And partly is because they don’t feel that it is ok to show anxiety and messiness in front of others.
+And partly because they don’t feel that it is ok to show anxiety and messiness in front of others.

 This way of thinking and coping is especially common when you have learned early in life that:

-• being emotional creates problems
+• Being emotional creates problems

-• being “good” means staying controlled
+• Being “good” means staying controlled

-• conflict should be avoided
+• Conflict should be avoided

-• your role is to manage yourself and not burden others
+• Your role is to manage yourself and not burden others

 Over time, thinking tries to replace feeling.
 But the feelings never go away.
 We just learn to push it aside.